mia-platform/integration-connector-agent/docs/sources/20_github.md

 # GitHub

-The GitHub source allows the integration-connector-agent to receive events from GitHub via webhooks, initially supporting the `pull_request` event.
-The implementation is designed for future extensibility to other GitHub webhook events.
+The GitHub source allows the integration-connector-agent to receive events from GitHub via webhooks.

 ## Webhook Integration

 The GitHub source integrates with webhooks by exposing an endpoint at `/github/webhook` (configurable).
 When a webhook event is received, the following steps are performed:

-1. **Validation**: The request is validated using the secret configured for the webhook (HMAC SHA256 signature, as per GitHub's requirements).
+1. **Validation**: The request is validated using the secret passed by the Webhook (HMAC SHA256 signature, as per GitHub's requirements).
 2. **Event Handling**: The event type is extracted from the `X-GitHub-Event` header and injected into the event payload for routing.
 The event is then sent to the pipeline.
 The operation (e.g., `Write`) is determined based on the event type and action.

 ### Service Configuration